-The Repetitive Driving Injuries Suffered by Rideshare Drivers
+Repetitive Driving Injuries Suffered by Lyft & Uber Drivers

-As an avid user of ride-sharing services like Uber and Lyft, I enjoy conversing with drivers.
+As an avid user of ride-sharing services like Uber and Lyft, I’m the type of passenger who enjoy conversing with drivers.
 These independent business owners are using their time, talent, and personal vehicles to transport passengers in a way that's often cheaper, cleaner, and more efficient than traditional taxi cabs.

 When time allows, I like to hear about their experiences and discuss their strategies for outsmarting other ride-share drivers.